Hundreds protest in Castlerea over men’s alleged assault by garda

 People marching in support of two Castlerea men who allege they were assaulted by a garda last week.
 Photograph: Brian Farrell

-Many of those who took part in the silent protest said afterwards that they wanted to support the men and their families.
+Many of those who took part in the silent protest said afterwards that they wanted to show support for the men and their families.

-Local man Jamie Flannery who organized the event said he wanted the men to know that they had the town’s support.
+Jamie Flannery, a local man who organised the event, said he wanted the men to know that they had the town’s backing.

+The Garda Press Office issued a press release on Thursday which stated that the force was investigating “a public order incident” that occurred at the Roselawn area of Castlerea on the morning of December 9th.

+“The incident occurred at approximately 1am and during the course of the incident, a male Garda and two males received injuries and required hospital treatment.
+All three were subsequently released from hospital,” it said.

-A number of newspapers carried reports of the incident last week saying that a garda who was investigating a burglary had been assaulted by two men, one in his 60s and one in his 30s.
+A number of news outlets carried reports of an incident which said that a garda who was investigating a burglary had been assaulted by two men, one in his 60s and one in his 30s.

 It was reported that the garda and “two suspects” were hospitalised after the incident and that garda management had referred it to the Garda Síochána Ombudsman Commission (Gsoc) in keeping with procedure.